DEAR: Deep Reinforcement Learning for Online Advertising Impression in Recommender Systems: Experiments

 \subsection{Parameter Sensitivity Analysis}

 In this section, we investigate how the proposed framework DEAR performs with the changes of $\alpha$ in Equation~(\ref{equ:reward}), while fixing other parameters.
-We select the accumulated $R^{ad}=\sum_{1}^{T} r_t^{ad}$ and accumulated $R^{ex}=\sum_{1}^{T} r_t^{ex}$ of the whole session as the metrics to evaluate the performance.

-Figure~\ref{fig:Fig5_result3} demonstrates the parameter sensitivity of $\alpha$.
-We find that with the increase of $\alpha$, the performance of $R^{ex}$ improves, while $R^{ad}$ decreases.
-On one hand, when we increase the importance of the second term in Equation~(\ref{equ:reward}), the AA tends to interpolate fewer ads or select the ads that will not decrease user's experience, although they may generate suboptimal revenue.
-On the other hand, when we decrease the importance of the second term of Equation~(\ref{equ:reward}), the AA prefers to interpolate more ads or choose the ads that will lead to maximal revenue, while ignoring the negative impact of ad on user's experience.
+We select the accumulated rewards $R^{ad}=\sum_{1}^{T} r_t^{ad}$, $R^{ex}=\sum_{1}^{T} r_t^{ex}$, and $R=R^{ad} + \alpha R^{ex}$ of the whole session as the metrics.
+In Figure~\ref{fig:Fig5_result3} (a)-(b) we find that with the increase of $\alpha$, $R^{ex}$ improves while $R^{ad}$ decreases.
+On the one hand, when we increase the importance of the second term in Equation~(\ref{equ:reward}), the AA tends to insert fewer ads or select the ads that will not decrease user's experience, although they may generate suboptimal revenue.
+On the other hand, when we decrease the importance of the second term, the AA prefers to insert more ads or choose the ads that will lead to maximal revenue, while ignoring the negative impact of ads on user's experience.
+Therefore, online platforms should carefully select $\alpha$ according to their business demands (in our setting, the overall $R$ achieves the peak at $\alpha=1$ as shown in Figure~\ref{fig:Fig5_result3} (c)).